davidjamesherzog/videojs-shaka/README.md

 enableDash: null, false, or true (default) - null is a JSON serializable shortcut for `!videojs.browser.IS_ANY_SAFARI`
 enableHls: false, true (default)
 overrideNative: false, true - defaults to `!videojs.browser.IS_ANY_SAFARI` per videojs (https://github.com/videojs/http-streaming/issues/912)
+autoInitQualityPicker: true, false (default) - when true the quality picker is automatically initialized

 ### `qualitytrackchange` Event